Badatos/neverwinterguide_FR/03 - Locations of Neverwinter.md

 The clientele of the Beached Leviathan are generally a humble, mixed bunch.
 Any with coin to spend are welcome at the tavern.
 Frequent patrons include sailors as well as more land-bound residents of Padhiver.
 Both staff and patrons frequently use nautical slang in the tavern (e.g., referring to a drunkard as "ballast" or calling a newcomer a "privateer").
 It's very common for landlubbing visitors to feel a bit lost when it comes to parsing the sailors' dialect.
 Gambling and brawling are both frequent occurrences, though the latter is likely to get you promptly tossed off the ship.

 It's also extremely common to find any number of seedy factions represented at the Beached Leviathan.
 Commonly sighted at the tavern are smugglers, thieves, and press gangs.
 To these ilk, the Beached Leviathan serves as an important place of business.
 Deals are made, trades are performed, and the occasional drunken sailor is enslaved.
-All of this is relatively well-known to*Lord Neverember* and his forces, who often also discretely monitor the tavern to keep abreast of the city's seedy underbelly. *Neverember* and his watch, however, almost never intercede in these foul dealings, choosing instead to keep the tavern as a reliable source of information.
+All of this is relatively well-known to*Lord Longuebraise* and his forces, who often also discretely monitor the tavern to keep abreast of the city's seedy underbelly. *Longuebraise* and his watch, however, almost never intercede in these foul dealings, choosing instead to keep the tavern as a reliable source of information.

 (print-page)